user482014948/SurvivorWorld/README.md

 ## Project Summary

-This repository accompanies our work, "[WORKING TITLE] A Framework for Designing Generative Agents in Competitive Environments".
+This repository accompanies our work, "Outwit, Outplay, Out-Generate: A Framework for Designing Strategic Generative Agents in Competitive Environments".
 This work builds upon the great work of Joon Sung Park, Bodhisattwa Prasad Majumder, and others who have led the exploration of using LMs as generative agents.
 We develop a framework to extend prior works to new environments, namely competitive game environments that require agent collaboration, deception, and strategic planning.
 We hope to answer the following questions that fall into two categories:

 1. Agent Persona:
   * Performance and behaviour depending on agent’s persona